unzarii/Momiji-Bot/README.md

 # Before You Run
 - You will need to configure the bot via "config - base.json".
 Rename the file to "config.json" when you are finished.
-- Run Deploy Commands.bat

 # How to host
 - run "npm run deploy" to deploy slash commands (once)
 - run "npm run dbInit" to create database (once)
-- run "npm run start" to run Momiji
+- run "npm run start" to run Momiji (or use "Run Momiji Bot.bat").
+On Windows, if you have Nodemon, you can use "Run Momiji Bot Nodemon.bat".
 - Highly suggest pm2 for Linux.